probmods/chapters/inference-process.md

 # Markov chains as samplers

 We have already seen [Markov models](observing-sequences.html#markov-models) used to describe sequences of observations.
-A Markov model (or Markov *chain*, as it is often called in the context of inference algorithms) is a discrete dynamical system that unfolds over "time".
+A Markov model (or Markov *chain*, as it is often called in the context of inference algorithms) is a discrete dynamical system that unfolds over iterations of the `transition` function.
-Here is a markov chain:
+Here is a Markov chain:

 ~~~~
 (define (transition state)